ai-mcpx/mcpx.jenkins/README.md

     - Ensure mcpx-cli is installed on the controller or at least one online agent at the configured path
     - The plugin prefers the job’s labeled agent; if none are online, it tries any online agent, and only then the controller
     - Confirm Registry Base URL is set in Manage Jenkins → System → MCPX Registry
-    - Click “Probe” to see where it ran and what JSON the CLI returned; then reload the page and check again
+    - Click “Probe” to see where it ran and what JSON the CLI returned; then check again
     - Check Jenkins logs for lines starting with “Failed to fetch via mcpx-cli” for details

 - Probe failed: `Cannot run program "/var/jenkins_home/.local/bin/mcpx-cli": error=2`